apaluchdev/ValheimDiscordBot/README.md

 ### Bot won't connect to Discord
 - Verify your `DISCORD_TOKEN` is correct
-- Check logs: `docker-compose logs -f`
+- Check logs: `docker logs -f valheim-discord-bot`
 - Ensure the bot has proper permissions in your Discord server

 ### Can't connect to Valheim server